muristan/OXcallingVodia/README.md

 # OXcallingVodia

 This application is a click2dial app for Open Xchange App Suite and Vodia PBX.
-It works on Mac=S on all web browsers.
+It works on MacOS on all web browsers.

 To register the app in MacOS you need OXcallingVodia.zip